zengersoong/01.112-Machine-Learning/README.md

 ### List of task to fulfil for hwk1
-1. Stochastic Gradient Descent
+1. Linear Regression with Theano
 2. Linear Regression with library
 3. Linear Regression without library
-4.
+4. Stochastic Gradient Descent